spencertipping/tau/doc/Omega-s.md

 ```

 In practice, interpolation search is still acceptable and perhaps optimal here: we don't have a predictable bias to the distribution, so `E[k]` is still best predicted by the hash value.

-**TODO:** we may benefit from defensively avoiding edge predictions to guarantee progress